Lakefront liberals: Electoral impact in the 1970s and 1980s

 Lakefront liberals were credited with the two-term election of 44th Ward alderman Dick Simpson in the 1970s.
+Simpson was aligned with their bloc.
 Another alderman considered a lakefront liberal was William Singer, who in the 1970s represented the 43rd and later 44th ward.
 Other aldermen considered lakefront liberals included Martin J. Oberman (43rd ward, 1975–87) and David Orr (49th ward, 1979–90 and later a long-serving Cook County Clerk).
-In 1987, the Chicago Tribune] described newly-elected aldermen Edwin Eisendrath (Oberman's successor in the 43rd ward) and Kathy Osterman (of the 48th ward) as having run as "Lakefront independents".
+In 1987, the Chicago Tribune] described newly elected aldermen Edwin Eisendrath (Oberman's successor in the 43rd ward) and Kathy Osterman (of the 48th ward) as having run as "Lakefront independents".

 Lakefront liberals were credited with contributing to the elections of Harold Washington in 1983 and 1987.
 However, in the first election, while Washington had performed competitively in the vote of the 43rd ward in both the primary and general elections, he was still outperformed by his general election opponent Bernard Epton in that Ward.
 During the 1987 Democratic mayoral primary, both Washington and his challenger, former mayor Jane Byrne, actively pursued the lakefront liberal vote.

 A large portion of the northern lakefront was represented by Illinois's 9th congressional district, which the Chicago Tribune described in the late 1980s as being among the nation's most liberal congressional districts (particularly in Democratic primary elections).
-For 48 years (1949–1963, 1965-1999) the district was represented by Democratic congressman Sidney R. Yates, regarded to be a very liberal member of the U.S. House.
+For 48 years (1949–1963, 1965–1999) the district was represented by Democratic congressman Sidney R. Yates, regarded to be a very liberal member of the U.S. House.